When Breath Becomes Air: Synopsis

-Following the prospect of a better life, Kalanithi's father moves the family from Bronxville, New York to Kingman, Arizona when Kalanithi is ten.
+Following the prospect of a better life, Kalanithi's father moves the family from Bronxville, New York, to Kingman, Arizona, when Kalanithi is ten.
 A doctor himself, Kalanithi's father dedicates most of his time to medicine and is notably absent from the house.
 Believing that to be a doctor, he would have to be away from the family like his father, Kalanithi becomes disenchanted with medicine.
-Although Kalanithi and his two brothers enjoy the newfound liberty of their desert town, their mother constantly worries for their academic future in a town that the U.S. census has declared “the least educated district in America.”
-Unwilling to let anything halt their learning, she acquires college reading lists and instills in her sons a love for literature.
+Although he and his two brothers enjoy the newfound liberty of their desert town, their mother constantly worries about their academic future in a town that the U.S. census has declared “the least educated district in America.”
+Unwilling to let anything halt their learning, he acquires college reading lists and instills in his sons a love for literature.
 The summer before heading to Stanford University for school, Kalanithi reads Satan, His Psychotherapy and Cure by the Unfortunate Dr. Kassler, J.S.P.S., by Jeremy Leven.
-The book's idea that the mind is the result of the brain doing its work awakes a curiosity in Kalanithi for neuroscience.
+The book's idea that the mind is the result of the brain doing its work awakes a particular curiosity in Kalanithi for neuroscience.

 After completing degrees in English literature and human biology, Kalanithi feels there is still much to learn.
 He is accepted to a master's program in English literature at Stanford, and one afternoon—pushed by his desire to understand the meaning of life— discovers the calling to practice medicine for the first time.
 Preparing to apply to medical school, Kalanithi uses the time off to study the history and philosophy of science and medicine at Cambridge.
 He later starts medical school at Yale.
 During his time at Yale, Kalanithi meets his wife, Lucy, and sees the patient-doctor relationship as an example of life, death, and morality coming together.
 After two years of classroom learning, Kalanithi experiences his first birth and death in his OB-GYN clinical rotation, when a set of twins could not be carried to term.
-It is then that Kalanithi understands that intelligence is not enough in the practice of medicine, and that morality is also needed.
-After medical school, Lucy Kalanithi starts internal medicine residency at UCSF and Paul Kalanithi begins a neurosurgical residency at Stanford.
+It is then that Kalanithi understands that intelligence is not enough in the practice of medicine and that morality is also needed.
+After medical school, Lucy Kalanithi starts an internal medicine residency at UCSF, and Paul Kalanithi begins a neurosurgical residency at Stanford.
 Though he finds it hard at first, Kalanithi grows used to the rigor of neurosurgery and, in his fourth year, joins the neuroscience lab of a professor affectionately called “V.” In the sixth year of residency, Kalanithi returns to his hospital duties and having reached professional recognition, he feels he has finally found his place in the world.